Jean-Aimé Toupane: Coaching career

 After a year as player-coach in Toulouse, Toupane devoted himself entirely to coaching at the club and held the position until 2001.
 In 2001, Toupane began working as a coach in Clermont-Ferrand.
 He led Stade Clermontois from the third to the second division and in 2004 to promotion to the first division, where they competed until 2006.
 Toupane remained in office in Clermont-Ferrand until 2008.
 At the EuroBasket 2005, Toupane was assistant coach of the French men's national team, which won bronze at the tournament.
 He remained in this position for the national team until 2007.

 At the start of the 2008/09 season, Toupane was coach of the first division club Élan Béarnais, but in mid-November 2008, he was sacked after six defeats in a row.

 In 2012/13 Toupane coached the second division club HTV.
 In 2013, he took over as coach of the first division club Olympique Antibes.
 The collaboration ended in early December 2013 after the team had previously won only one of nine games under Toupane's leadership.

-National team coaching career
+National team career

-In addition to his duties in the club, Toupane was head coach of the French men's U20 national team from 2009 to 2021.
+In addition to his duties in the club, Toupane was the head coach of the French men's U20 national team from 2009 to 2021.
 Under his leadership, France became European champions once in the U20 age group (2010), twice runners-up (2009, 2012) and twice third in the European Championships (2011, 2017).
 Over the years, his players in the U20 national team have included future European top players such as Antoine Diot, Kevin Séraphin, Thomas Heurtel, Andrew Albicy, Evan Fournier, Léo Westermann, Élie Okobo and Amine Noua.
 From 2014 to 2021, Toupane also coached the INSEP performance center team Centre Fédéral, which competes in the third-highest division, Nationale 1, in professional competitions.
-At the beginning of October 2021, Toupane became the French women's national coach.
+At the beginning of October 2021, Toupane became the head coach of the French women's national team.
 In 2023, they won bronze medal in EuroBasket Women 2023.